Frequently Asked questions .....

 The first course of action is, if possible, to notify someone on the chat that you have a problem.

-If you get an "Unhandled Exception", copy and paste the first few lines of the "Details" section.
+If you get an "Unhandled Exception", copy and paste the first few lines of the "Details" section, and send it to a member of the FYM Development Team.
 Handled Errors are given a popup and an error number are usually less serious.

 Simply follow the instructions given.